Stability of Hill's spherical vortex: Introduction

 In this paper, we are interested in stability of the Hill's vortex in axi-symmetric perturbations.
 Since such a traveling vortex can be easily observed experimentally, e.g. when an ink is dropped in another fluid\cite{harper_moore_1968}, smoke is ejected from a tube \cite[p44]{VanDyke82}, or a bubble rises in a liquid \cite{LAKER2004473}, it is natural to expect (or ask questions on) its stability in longer times.
 Expecting that the vortex \eqref{defn_hill_intro} maximizes the kinetic energy among other axi-symmetric patch-type functions $\zeta$ having the same impulse condition

 Benjamin\cite[Section I]{Ben76} in 1976 suggested variational principles for a broad class of steady vortex rings and inferred their stability up to a translation.
 Saffman also suggested in his textbook \cite[footnote in p25]{Saff} that one can employ conservation of mass and momentum to produce nonlinear stability in an $L^1$ and $L^2$ norm.
 However, to the best of our knowledge, there is still no rigorous proof for such stability.
 Wan's paper \cite{Wan88} in 1988 contains an orbital stability statement\footnote{It was mentioned as a corollary \cite[Corollary (H)]{Wan88} \textit{without} a written proof.
-The metric used in the statement contains a non-invariance quantity, which makes the result incorrect when one compares two Hill's vortices having different impulses.
-The original statement will be reviewed in Remark \ref{rk_wan} while an example for which the statement fails will be presented in Remark \ref{rk_wan_pf}.} in patch-type axi-symmetric perturbations as a corollary.
+The metric used in the statement contains a non-invariance quantity, which makes the corollary incorrect.
+In particular, it fails when one simply compares two Hill's vortices with different radii.
+The original statement of \cite{Wan88} will be reviewed in Remark \ref{rk_wan} while a counterexample will be presented in Remark \ref{rk_wan_pf}.} in patch-type axi-symmetric perturbations as a corollary.
 The statement has most to do with our result in the sense that the variational principles used for both results are suggested by \cite{Ben76} and Friedman-Turkington \cite{FT81}. \\

 Most of the other existing literature regarding on stability/instability issue focus on linearized (or approximated) response to a patch-type perturbation to its boundary and/or related numerical computations.
 Moffatt-Moore \cite{MM78} in 1978 (also see \cite{Bliss}) analysed an approximate evolution equation for the patch boundary.
 Roughly speaking, the perturbation can produce a thin spike from the rear stagnation point when the initial vortex is either a prolate spheroid or an oblate spheroid.
 It might be understood that the irrotational flow outside the sphere tends to ``sweep" the perturbation as mentioned in \cite{MM78}.
 The situation is validated in a nonlinear setting by Pozrikidis \cite{pozrikidis_1986} in 1986 numerically (also see \cite{Pro_El} for an spectral approach).
 For non axi-symmetric perturbations, we refer to \cite{Fukuya}, \cite{Rozi}.
 Lastly, investigations by short-wavelength stability analysis can be found in \cite{Lifschitz95},\cite{RoFu}, \cite{HaHi}.\\